Know your audience: specializing grounded language models with listener subtraction: Related work

 \textbf{Emergent communication}.
-Finally, there is a relevant body of prior work on emergent communication in image reference games.
-We focus on works that consider natural language generation, which are most relevant to our setting. \citet{dwd} focus on a speaker agent (Q-bot) that asks questions in dialogue with a single, pretrained-and-frozen listener (A-bot), to identify an image from a pool of distractors. \citet{angeliki2020} consider speaker and listener agents in a more standard image reference game where a speaker must describe an image, and the single listener must choose the image from a pool of distractors.
-Both papers find the pretrain-then-finetune approach essential to maintaining natural language coherence, and we adopt a similar methodology.
-Like \citet{dwd}, we pretrain and freeze our listeners as our focus is on the speaker (and fixed listeners help maintain language grounding and avoid drift \citep[cf.][]{counteringdrift}).
+Finally, there is prior work on emergent communication in image reference games.
+We focus on works involving natural language generation, like our setting. \citet{dwd} focus on a speaker agent that asks questions in dialogue with a single, pretrained-and-frozen listener, to identify an image among distractors. \citet{angeliki2020} consider speaker and listener agents in a more standard image reference game---the speaker describes an image, and the single listener must choose the image among distractors.
+Both papers use the pretrain-then-finetune approach to minimize language drift; we adopt a similar methodology.
+Like \citet{dwd}, we freeze our listeners to maintain language grounding \citep[cf.][]{counteringdrift}, and focus on the speaker.
 Unlike prior work, our setting involves simultaneous, natural language communication to multiple listeners and is not fully cooperative.